-Last season, he rose from No. 304 to a year-end No. 121 in the Emirates ATP Rankings on the back of two quarter-final runs at the bet-at-home Cup Kitzbühel and the Erste Bank Open, plus two ATP Challenger Tour titles.
+Last season, he rose from No. 304 to No. 139 at the end of December in the Emirates ATP Rankings on the back of two quarter-final runs at the bet-at-home Cup Kitzbühel and the Erste Bank Open, plus two ATP Challenger Tour titles.
 Beating one of his childhood idols and fellow Austrian, Jurgen Melzer, in Kitzbühel and getting Jo-Wilfried Tsonga hot under the collar in a third set tie-break in Vienna, reaffirmed his belief that the sacrifices were worth it.

 So far in 2014, 6’1” Thiem has qualified for three tournaments – the Qatar ExxonMobil Open, the Australian Open, where he lost to Kevin Anderson in the second round, and Rotterdam.
 “I think having to qualifying for ATP events, rather than receiving a wild card, has been a big experience,” he said.
 “I improve the most when I play matches against these guys, so it can be an advantage sometimes playing qualifying.
 At the ATP level, there are so many tight matches, where two or three points decide the match.
 The mental game is important.

 “I have to have a consistent game and I have to improve my fitness.
 To play every week at this level, to defend points – which I will have to do for the first time in the autumn – will be a new experience.”

 Thiem is also benefitting from regular practice with Ernests Gulbis, who is currently No. 24 in the Emirates ATP Rankings and is coached by Bresnik.
 “I am learning a lot from Ernests in our training in Vienna.
 It was wonderful that such a good player came to our academy and that I can practise with him.”